 When heading into the SAT, some people might have a perception that this is all it takes to tackle the test.
 There are two halves to the test, and one is devoted entirely to Math.
 As such, there are SAT Math Study Tips as well as SAT Reading Study Tips.

 There are many things that any student can do to give themselves the best chance for success in their SAT exam.
 Preparing in advance can involve many steps, and it can be overwhelming to figure out what works best for you.
-Here are six SAT Math Study Tips to prepare you for your SAT exam.
+Here are some SAT math tricks to prepare you for your SAT exam.

 One of the best ways to be successful is by knowing what you will be getting yourself into so that you can prepare for it accordingly.
 If you know what is coming, you can prepare for it and be less intimidated when it arrives.